-To calculate the fructan accumulation, we assume that the grass starts to produce fructan as soon as sunlight is available.
-Sunlight depends on the time of day and the cloudiness.
+To calculate the fructan accumulation we assume that the grass starts to produce fructan as soon as sunlight is available.
+Sunlight depends on the time of day and the degree of cloudiness.

-- With heavy cloud cover, a fructan production of 1 unit per hour is assumed.
+- With heavy clouds, a fructan production of 1 unit per hour is assumed.

-- With light cloudiness, a fructan production of 2 units per hour is assumed.
+- With light clouds, a fructan production of 2 units per hour is assumed.

 - With uncovered skies, a fructan production of 3 units per hour is assumed.

-- More than 4 hours after sunrise and more than 4 hours before sunset, the value will increase by 1 unit per hour.
+- More than 4 hours after sunrise and more than 4 hours before sunset, the value is increased by 1 unit per hour.

 Fructan accumulation due to frost

-It is true that fructan accumulation takes place as soon as the temperature drops below 5 degrees, this production takes place day and night.
+It applies that a fructan accumulation takes place as soon as the temperature falls below 5 degrees, this production takes place day and night.